Safe Routes to School E-News

 We are currently looking for feedback and information on existing bicycle and pedestrian curricula.
 This provides an excellent opportunity to highlight the positive aspects of your community’s curriculum, successful examples of it in action and further expose it to the national market.
 If you are interested in highlighting your curriculum in the BPCT or would like to provide feedback on existing curricula, please take five minutes to fill out this survey by November 24.

-If you have any further questions please contact Dave Cowan, Program Manager, of the National Partnership.
+If you have any further questions please contact Dave Cowan, Program Manager, of the Safe Routes Partnership.

 Last week’s elections are resulting in many changes in Congress.
 First and foremost, long-time Safe Routes to School champion Congressman James Oberstar (D-MN), Chairman of the Transportation and Infrastructure Committee, lost his House seat in a close re-election.
 We encourage Safe Routes to School supporters to take a few moments to send Congressman Oberstar an e-mail to thank him for his legacy of creating Safe Routes to School.